WashU Continuing & Professional Studies (CAPS) offers two different Associate in Arts (AA) programs for pre-nursing students:

 Distribution Requirements: 18 units

-Students must complete 6 units in each distribution area noted below.
-Each distribution area must include course work from at least two disciplines unless otherwise noted.
-(Courses that satisfy the numerical applications, moral reasoning and cultural diversity Basic Requirements may also count toward the Distribution Requirements.)
+Learners must complete 6 units in each distribution area noted below.
+Each distribution area must include coursework from at least two disciplines unless otherwise noted.
+(Courses that satisfy the numerical applications, moral reasoning, and cultural diversity Basic Requirements may also count toward the Distribution Requirements.)

 • Natural Sciences and Mathematics